naninovel/docs/docs/api/index.md

 ## append

-Appends provided text to a text printer.
+Appends specified text to a text printer.

 ::: info NOTE
 The entire text will be appended immediately, without triggering reveal effect or any other side-effects.